Skip to main content

 Outside of local development, it is generally not recommended to specify / save the credentials directly in the dsn of your source YAML file as this information can potentially be committed to Git!

-Rill uses the following syntax when defining the Snowflake connection string:
+Rill uses the following syntax when defining a connection string using private key:

 Finding the Snowflake account identifier